G-Atak/Atak_SEI_Project_One/README.md

 # Atak_SEI_Project_One
-In this porject, I build a game called Battleships
+In this porject, I build a game called Frogger Game